Thursday, 25 January 2018

 Monday, 15 January 2018

-The year 2018 is the one hundred and twentieth anniversary of the world famous Whitechapel Murders, a series of brutal killings committed by an unidentified killer with an infamous epithet.
+The year 2018 is the one hundred and thirtieth anniversary of the world famous Whitechapel Murders, a series of brutal killings committed by an unidentified killer with an infamous epithet.
 I am not going to use that name here, nor will I dwell upon his possible identity or motive.

 The Whitechapel Murders took place in the East End of London, during the dizzy heights of the Victorian age and peak of the British Empire.
 Dependent upon source and opinion, the number of victims said to have been killed by the same man, will range from as few as four to as many as eleven.